-Once you file a complaint and the Board determines it has jurisdiction to investigate, you may be contacted for further information.
+Once you submit a Request for Investigation and the Board determines it has jurisdiction to investigate, you may be contacted for further information.

 In the event formal charges are brought against the judge, you may be called as one of the witnesses before and/or during the prosecution phase.